-Brendan has told stories all over Ireland; in Britain, Spain, Belgium, and, in Rome.
+Brendan has told stories all over Ireland; in Britain, Spain, Belgium, Paris, Rome, Sweden, Germany and Austria.

-In summer 2013, he curated and told stories with six other storytellers in the sold-out Stories of Dublin programme in the city’s 1662 Smock Alley Theatre
+He curated and told stories with six other storytellers in the sold-out Stories of Dublin programme in the city’s 1662 Smock Alley Theatre.

-Brendan participated in a record-breaking marathon storytelling session in Guadalajara, Spain; told stories in a Baroque Theatre in Toledo, Spain; in a Spanish castle; in Dublin’s St Patrick’s Festival; in the Pan-Celtic Festival in Carlow, Greystones Arts Festival, YARN in Bray, Smock Alley Theatre, on radio and television, and in venues large and small.
+Brendan participated in a record-breaking marathon storytelling session in Guadalajara, Spain; told stories in a Baroque Theatre in Toledo, Spain; in a Spanish castle; in the Pan-Celtic Festival in Carlow, Greystones Arts Festival, YARN in Bray, Smock Alley Theatre, on radio and television, and in venues large and small.

 Brendan is author of the story collections: Dublin Folk Tales, Wexford Folk Tales and Wicklow Folk Tales and of a collection of his own local stories originally broadcast on community radio: Barking Mad: Tales of Lovers, Liars, Loonies and Layabouts.